 Transactions denominated in currencies other than the functional currency are translated into the functional currency at the exchange rates quoted by authoritative banks prevailing at the dates of the transactions.
-Exchange gains and losses resulting from those foreign currency transactions denominated in a currency other than the functional currency are recorded as a component of Others, net in the Consolidated Statements of Comprehensive Loss.
-Total exchange differences were a loss of RMB36 and RMB29 and a gain of RMB259 for the years ended December 31, 2012, 2013 and 2014, respectively.
+Exchange gains and losses resulting from those foreign currency transactions denominated in a currency other than the functional currency are recorded as a component of others, net in the Consolidated Statements of Comprehensive Loss.
+Total exchange differences were a loss of RMB36 and RMB29 and a gain of RMB259, RMB5 and RMB704 for the years ended December 31, 2012, 2013 and 2014, and the three months ended March 31, 2014 (unaudited) and 2015 (unaudited), respectively.

 The financial statements of the non PRC Group's entities are translated from the functional currency into RMB.
 Assets and liabilities are translated into RMB using the applicable exchange rates at the balance sheet date.
 Equity accounts other than earnings generated in the current period are translated into RMB using the appropriate historical rates.
 Revenues, expenses, gains and losses are translated into RMB using the average exchange rates for the relevant period.
 The resulting foreign currency translation adjustments are recorded as a component of other comprehensive income or loss in the Consolidated Statements of Comprehensive Loss, and the accumulated foreign currency translation adjustments are recorded as a component of accumulated other comprehensive income or loss in the Consolidated Statements of Changes in Shareholders' Deficit.
-Total foreign currency translation differences were a gain of RMB202 and RMB2,561 and a loss of RMB228 for the years ended December 31, 2012, 2013 and 2014, respectively.
+Total foreign currency translation differences were a gain of RMB202 and RMB2,561 and a loss of RMB228, RMB2,270 and RMB1,218 for the years ended December 31, 2012, 2013 and 2014, and the three months ended March 31, 2014 (unaudited) and 2015 (unaudited), respectively.